-FREE EXERCISE DOWNLOAD AND UNIT NINE SWEAT PACK !
+FREE EXERCISE MODS SWIPE FILE AND UNIT NINE SWEAT PACK !

 To ensure you continue to exercise safely and effectively during pregnancy and postpartum I have created a freebie PDF for you – pregnancy and post natal exercise modifications.
 The download includes 8 types of exercises such as burpees, toes to bar, skipping etc and the alternatives you can do during pregnancy and beyond.